Chirag-S-Kotian/Finora/README.md

 ---

 ## 🌟 Overview
 CashKeeper is a modern, feature-rich personal finance management app for Android.
-Track your income, expenses, and analyze your financial trends with a beautiful UI and real-time Firebase integration.
-Built for speed, clarity, and privacy.
+Track your income and expenses, visualize spending patterns, and stay on top of your budget with real‑time Firebase sync and a clean Material UI.

-CashKeeper is designed to help you manage your finances effortlessly, with a focus on user experience and data security.
-It uses Firebase for authentication, real-time database storage, and cloud storage for profile images.
-The app features advanced analytics with bar charts, a user-friendly dashboard, and robust error handling to ensure a smooth experience.
+### What, Why, How
+- **What**: A lightweight, offline‑tolerant (Firebase cache) app to add/view/search income and expenses, with analytics and a compact dashboard.
+- **Why**: Personal finance tracking should be fast, reliable, and understandable.
+We optimize for quick entry, date-accurate sorting, and clear summaries.
+- **How**: Firebase Auth + Realtime Database, MPAndroidChart, and a modular Android UI.
+We store both a human‑readable `date` and a sortable `timestamp` for correct ordering.
+Category totals are updated atomically using Firebase Transactions for consistency.

+### Recent Enhancements (2025-08)
+- Added `timestamp` to every transaction and switched dashboard queries to `orderByChild("timestamp")` for true date-wise sorting.
+- Category accumulation: each add updates `/IncomeCategoryTotals/{uid}/{category}` and `/ExpenseCategoryTotals/{uid}/{category}` atomically.
+- Faster dashboard reads (scoped queries, local cache) and resilient inserts (success/failure listeners + toasts).
+- Expanded category pickers (Income: Salary, Business, Freelance, … | Expense: Food, Groceries, Rent, Utilities, …).

 ---